mensahTribeWeb/randomQuoteGeneratorProject1TechDegree-/ReadMe.md

 ## Treehouse-Techdegree-Project1-RandomQuoteGenerator
-My First Project of the Treehouse Tech Degree in Full Stack JavaScript Development You'll use your growing knowledge of basic JavaScript syntax, variables, loops, conditionals and object literals to:
+My First Treehouse Full Stack JavaScript Tech Degree Project You'll use your growing knowledge of basic JavaScript syntax, variables, loops, conditionals, functions and object literals to:

 Build the array of quote objects to store the quotes.
 Write your own functions for selecting random quotes from the array and printing them to the screen.